 Two Circular Knitting Needles

-This is a method where sock knitters knit two socks at once using two separate ones, with the same size needle and same cord length.
+This method is where sock knitters knit two socks at once using two separate ones, with the same size needle and same cord length.

 If you use this procedure, it’s best to differentiate between the needles somehow, whether through different color ends or made of different materials.